 Max Perkins and Robert McCorkle were arrested in Charlotte, North Carolina, on the charge that they “did unlawfully, willfully, maliciously and feloniously commit the abominable and detestable crime against nature with each other.”
-The statue North Carolina statute that they were arrested under was a 429-year-old law carried over from England which was only slightly changed in 1869 to remove the death penalty.
+This is the North Carolina statute that they were arrested under in 1962 a 429-year-old law carried over from England which was only slightly changed in 1869 to remove the death penalty.

 Judge Craven ordered Perkins released before concluding his opinion: